Crossings at Skycroft Health & Safety Plan

 Will my group need to wear a mask?

-Yes.
-Face coverings will be required of all camp participants and staff.
-CDC-approved face covering must be worn at all times indoors (except in private spaces, such as personal rooms), and outdoors if appropriate distancing can’t be maintained.
+Maryland still requires face coverings be worn inside for all child care programs including schools, day cares and camp programs.
+CDC-approved face covering should be worn at all times indoors (except in private spaces, such as lodging and personal rooms).

 We encourage camp participants to pack multiple masks (consider packing two for each day of camp).
 We will have a limited supply of disposable masks on campus.